braughtg/GitKit-Text-old/README.md

 __Advice__

 1. Use meaningful names that name or describe the thing they name.
-2. Avoid including information that may change (like its structural information: e.g., fig-sec1-subsec2-flow; now you have to rename it if you move it to another section).
+2. Avoid including information that may change (like its structural information: e.g., fig-sec1-subsec2-flow).
+This avoids having to rename it if you move it to another section.
 3. Only add `xml:id` and `label` attributes to elements that need them.
     * If PreTeXt or Runestone require it, then do so.
     * If you need to link to something from another section, then do so.